London Waterloo station: London Underground

 There had been plans to connect Waterloo to the West End via an underground railway since the 1860s.
 The Waterloo & Whitehall Railway began construction of a line towards Whitehall, but it was abandoned in 1868 because of financial difficulties.
 The first underground line to be opened at Waterloo was the Waterloo & City Railway to Bank, colloquially known as "The Drain" owing to its access via a sloping subway at the Bank end.
 It opened on 8 August 1898, and was part-owned by the L&SWR, who took over full ownership in 1907.
-It is primarily designed for commuters and is not normally open on Sundays.
+It was primarily designed for commuters and not normally open on Sundays.
+Since the COVID-19 pandemic, the line has only been open on weekdays.

 The Baker Street and Waterloo Railway (now part of the Bakerloo line) opened on 10 March 1906, and was initially accessed from Waterloo by lifts at the York Road end of the station.
 The Northern line's station at Waterloo opened on 13 September 1926, as part of the overall extension from Charing Cross to Kennington.
 The Jubilee line station opened on 24 September 1999 as part of the eastward extension to Stratford.